 - In the main menu, check the color of the health report icon.
 The color of this icon indicates the overall status of

 - Click the health report icon to open the health report.

 - In the health status tree, click on any feature to view information about the feature's status.

-- For features in the red or yellow state, review Root Cause and Last 50 related messages for information that can help you identify the cause of a feature's status change.
+- For features in the red or yellow state, review Root Cause for information that can help you identify the cause of a feature's status change.
 Additionally, click Generate Diag to generate diag files to attach to a support case.
 Admins have

 This example shows how you can use the

-splunkd health report to investigate feature health status changes on a cluster master instance.
+splunkd health report to investigate feature health status changes on a cluster manager instance.